 I use some of my favorite vegetables in this recipe: Brussels Sprouts, tri-colored potatoes (new rose, purple and white), shallots and butternut squash.

+You may use pre-cut butternut squash from the store if you wish, just make sure it’s really fresh.
+If you want to peel and cut your own, I have some tips.
 Working with butternut squash can be difficult unless you have the right tools.
 You need a good sharp knife (my favorite on sale now!) and a Y peeler .
 With these two tools peeling and cutting a butternut squash is a piece of cake!

 The Recipe: Roasted Maple Chicken with Vegetables

 You will need a good roasting pan (I use this All Clad), a good knife (this is my knife on sale now for lower than I have ever seen it!), a basting brush and a Y peeler (for squash, trust me).
 To learn to carve a chicken watch my video tutorial here.
 Save the giblets and bones to make nutritious bone broth!

 A spicy, sweet and savory chicken dish!
 Be sure to save giblets and chicken bones for broth making!

 - 1 - 4 to 4 1/2 pound chicken